-Under the National Land Program’s decentralized land certification program, approximately 3% of certification requests have been disputed.
-Roughly 20% of the disputes are resolved through mediation conducted by local authorities.
+Under the National Land Program’s decentralized land certification program, approximately 3 percent of certification requests have been disputed.
+Roughly 20 percent of the disputes are resolved through mediation conducted by local authorities.
 If mediation is unavailable or unsuccessful, municipal authorities arbitrate the dispute with an option for appeal to the court system if needed (Teyssier et al. 2008)

 Communities usually have clearly defined land tenure rules and processes for resolving local conflicts between private persons, and most land disputes are resolved locally and informally.
 Complex procedures and the requirement to travel to regional courts and seek legal advice can deter private persons from pursuing resolution to disputes with the state.
 Disputes that make it into the court system take a long time to decide or may never be decided; most judgments are not adequately enforced.
-The National Land Program (2016-2020) includes ambitious goals related to land conflict resolution at the commune level and within the court system (50% of conflicts resolved in 2020, 75% in 2025, and 90% in 2030) (ROM 2016a; USDOS 2015).
+The National Land Program (2016-2020) includes ambitious goals related to land conflict resolution at the commune level and within the court system (50 percent of conflicts resolved in 2020, 75 percent in 2025, and 90 percent in 2030) (ROM 2016a; USDOS 2015).

 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS

 Madagascar has been implementing the National Land Program since 2005.
 The goal of the most recent National Land Program (2016-2020) five-year strategy is to make land a foundation for sustainable development by securing land rights and harmonizing current and future land-related needs beyond what has already been achieved since the 2005 reform.
-The main objectives are: 1) Increase land titling in areas which are still governed by outdated laws and regulation, or for which the cost and complexity of the process led to incomplete titling in the past; 2) Increase land titling broadly by simplifying the processes and reducing the time and costs required; 3) Improve the designation and classification of different types of land (areas (communal areas, special development areas, investment areas) with a wider roll-out of the Local Plan for Occupation (PLOF); and 4) Improve the quality of services provided in relation to land issues in all geographies, both at the commune level and the national level.
+The main objectives are: 1) Increase land titling in areas which are still governed by outdated laws and regulation, or for which the cost and complexity of the process led to ineffective titling in the past.
+A new law aims to improve the process of state land acquisition (Loi du 2018, UCSRF); 2) Increase land titling broadly by simplifying the processes and reducing the time and costs required; 3) Improve the designation and classification of different types of land (areas (communal areas, special development areas, investment areas) with a wider roll-out of the Local Plan for Occupation (PLOF); and 4) Improve the quality of services provided in relation to land issues in all geographies, both at the commune level and the national level.
 With the support of international donors, particularly the World Bank, decentralization of land administration and the issuance of land certificates at the commune level under the National Land Program has continued and scaled.
 Recently, a streamlined land certification process shifted from sporadic to systematic, allowing for a rapid increase in the number of certificates issued (Teyssier 2018; ROM 2016a).

 The most recent National Land Program (2016-2020) includes a focus on improving land titling for women, primarily through the education of local government authorities.
 The National Action Plan for Gender and Development (2004-2008) focused on improving women’s economic strength and included a component on women’s land ownership and access to credit (ROM 2016a; FAO 2018b; Ramaroson et al. 2010).